 So back to the question – is this a bad thing?
 Not to sound wishy-washy, but the answer is “maybe”, since the scientific evidence is not definitive.

 So what’s a cell phone user to do?
 When the data is uncertain, the Anticancer Lifestyle Program recommends applying the Precautionary Principle, which, simply put, means “better safe than sorry.”.
 The good news is that because distance is the reliable friend in this situation, simple lifestyle changes can make a big difference.
 The most important thing to remember is to avoid keeping the cell phone pressed against any part of your body for any length of time.
+It’s important for women to not carry a cell phone under a bra strap and for men to not carry their cell phone in the pants pockets.
 You should never feel the warmth emitted by your cell phone.

 Here are some additional precautions you can take:

 - Limit the number and length of calls you make.

 - Go hands-free, using headsets or Bluetooth, or speaker phone.

 - Text message or use speech to text.

 - Avoid carrying your cell phone anywhere close to your body unless it is totally turned off.